POEMMA's Target of Opportunity Sensitivity to Cosmic Neutrino Transient Sources: Neutrino Estimates from Flaring Astrophysical Sources and Neutrino Horizons

 With the average effective area computed as a function of energy and redshift, the expected number of neutrino events from an astrophysical source at redshift $z$ is given by

 where $\phi_{\nu_\tau} (E_\nu)$ is the single-flavor ($N_\nu = 1$) neutrino fluence in units of energy per unit area.
 The observed energy-squared scaled tau-neutrino fluence is given by

 where $Q$ is the all-flavor neutrino source emission rate as measured by a fundamental observer at the source redshift in units of neutrinos per energy interval per time interval, $\Delta t_{\rm src}$ is the event duration at the source redshift, $E_{\rm src}$ is the emission energy, and we assume that the relevant quantities for calculating the fluences are \textit{isotropic equivalent} quantities and that neutrino oscillations will yield equal flavor ratios on Earth (for derivation of Eq.~(\ref{eq:phiobs}), see Appendix~\ref{app:b}).
 For any astrophysical model that provides an observed fluence for a source at a given redshift or luminosity distance, the observed fluence can be computed for any redshift using Eq.~(\ref{eq:phiobs}) by calculating the intrinsic neutrino source emission rate and then rescaling to the new redshift.
-The expected number of neutrino events predicted by the astrophysical model for a source at $z$ is then given by Eq. (\ref{eq:numevents}).
-The neutrino horizon, $z_{\rm hor}$, for a specific astrophysical model can also be calculated from Eq. (\ref{eq:numevents}) by determining the redshift at which $N_{\rm ev}$ is equal to a given value.
-In this study, we set $N_{\rm ev} = 1.0$.
+The expected number of neutrino events predicted by the astrophysical model is then given by Eq. (\ref{eq:numevents}).